pajlada/pajlada.github.io/rules.md

 | Classical music CANNOT be skipped by mods while Forsen is listening to PlugDJ. | Forsen decides the punishment. |

 ##Addition for staff members:
 Being purple does not exempt you from these rules.
 Repeated/large offences and abuse of mod powers WILL lead to demotion.
+Encouraging others to break any rule will be punished by a higher authority staff member.
+Remember, you are supposed to set a good example for the rest of the community.

 <style>
 body {